 - Pay directly at some businesses: Venmo is the payment of choice at some apps and websites such as Uber.

 - Venmo has some privacy flaws.
 Your payment history is always public, including your username and the recipient of funds.
 No amount displayed, though.

 - The recipient gets your money instantly, and there's no way to cancel the transaction.

 - The Venmo balances aren’t insured by the Federal Deposit Insurance Corp., unlike traditional banks.

 With Venmo app, you can send money to friends without any fees.
-There’s no charge if the cash comes from your bank account or Venmo balance, but 3% for credit card transactions makes it essential not to spend too much on one purchase.
+There’s no charge if the cash comes from your bank account or Venmo balance, but there’s a 3% charge for credit card transactions.

 The overall combined sending limit is $6,999.99.
 You can see the transfer limits below with Venmo.
 Note that if you’ve not verified your identity yet, these limits will be lower.